 Vertebral discs are usually only mentioned in connection with herniated discs and back pain: our spinal discs tend to have a bad reputation.
-Most people start to consider the existence of vertebral discs only after a painful discus prolapse causing extreme pain.
+Most people start to consider the existence of vertebral discs only after a painful discus prolapse causes extreme pain.
 Other symptoms such as tingling, numbness and weak reflexes indicate loss of nerve function in the spine.

 Spinal Discs keep the Vertebral Column Flexible

 We frequently hear stories of people having problems with their discs.
 But it is important to remember that our discs have a vital function: We have 23 Spinal discs.
 The spinal column is made up of a rather hard and stiff series of bone blocks (vertebrae) and tight ligaments.
-With the soft spinal disc the spine gets a remarkable degree of flexibility.
-Spinal discs therefore make an essential contribution to our capacity to move around easily.
+With the soft spinal disc, the spine gets a remarkable degree of flexibility.
+Spinal discs therefore, make an essential contribution to our capacity to move around easily.

 Biomechanics of Spinal Discs: Flexibility and Shock Absorption

 In addition to securing basic flexibility, our spinal discs act as shock absorbers.
 Spinal discs are also capable of distributing and effectively absorbing shearing and stress forces.
 When we move about and carry a load, the stress is many times greater than our body weight.
-This shock absorbing quality is made possible by the simple structure of spinal discs.
+This shock-absorbing quality is made possible by the simple structure of spinal discs.
 They consist of a gelatinous core (known as the nucleus pulposus).
 The soft core is surrounded by a hard ring of fibrocartilage and fibrous tissue (known as the annulus).